aakash17kc/ContentServer/Production.md

 * There should be clear documentation on how to setup the service, how to run the tests, how to deploy the service, any features being added/deprecated etc.

 ### Training
-* For complex designs, we can have a training session for the team to understand the design and the architecture.
+* For complex designs, we can have a training session for the other team to understand the design and the architecture.
 * We can have sessions with Tech Leads/Architects/CTO to brainstorm innovative designs and architectures.

 ### Support